bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 		* NOTE: logistic regression can also be used with kernel methods
 	* Cons
 		* high bias
+		* Categorical data needs to be changed to binary / ordinal

 * Decision Trees
 	* Regular (not bagged or boosted)
 		* Pros